stripe/agent-toolkit/README.md

 )
 ```

-The toolkit works with LangChain and CrewAI and can be passed as a list of tools.
+The toolkit works with LangChain, CrewAI and CAMEL and can be passed as a list of tools.
 For example:

 ```python
 from crewai import Agent